zzottel/feed2red/README.md

 Quick start
 -----------

-* Create a channel in the Red Matrix that you want to use for feeds.
+* **Important:** Create a channel in the Red Matrix that you want to use for feeds.
+Don't just post them to your normal channel, because then all your contacts will receive the posts!
+Keep in mind that you might not be allowed to redistribute the feed contents.
 * In the home directory of the user that will run feed2red.pl, create directory called .feed2red and make it readable only to that user: